Mariyo/codespaces-php-selenium/README.md

 Open Run and Debug side bar, select `Listen for XDebug` and start debugging.

-To see the browser in Codespaces via VNC, open: https://CODESPACE-HOST-ON-PORT-7900.app.github.dev?autoconnect=1&resize=scale&password=secret
+To see the Selenium Chrome browser in Codespaces via VNC, open: https://CODESPACE-HOST-ON-PORT-7900.app.github.dev?autoconnect=1&resize=scale&password=secret

 ## Get feedback from tests